Below are various Music Department–specific policies of interest to all music majors and minors.

 On Failing Required Courses

-Students will be placed on probation if they earn a C- or below twice in the same degree-required course.
+Undergraduate students will be placed on probation if they earn a C- or below twice in the same degree-required course.
 They may re-take the course only once more and, if they do not earn a C or better, are dismissed from their degree program.